NebraLtd/maker-starter-app/README.md

 ### App Setup

 1. First add your environment variables.
 See the [installing](#Installing) section below for more detail on how to do so.
+For development environment you can use your own generated keys but for release use nebra account keys.
    1. You will need a [Mapbox](https://docs.mapbox.com/help/getting-started/access-tokens/) API key to show the map for Hotspot onboarding.
    2. You will need a [Google](https://developers.google.com/maps/documentation/javascript/get-api-key) API key for address and location search.
 2. Rename your application using [React Native Rename](https://github.com/junedomingo/react-native-rename).
 You will want to pass in the custom bundle identifier for [Android](https://developer.android.com/studio/build/configure-app-module#set_the_application_id) and also change it manually for [iOS](https://developer.apple.com/documentation/appstoreconnectapi/bundle_ids).
+   This step is only required if you are picking ios and android specific changes from upstream.
+As upstream app is named "MakerApp" while we name it simply "Nebra".
+Follow below procedure to do so.
+   1. checkout upstream main branch
+   2. create a new branch from it "upstream_main_app_renamed".
+   3. use [React Native Rename](https://github.com/junedomingo/react-native-rename) utility to change name from "MakerApp" to "Nebra".
+   4. temporarily commit the changes in this branch.
+   5. use this branch to make you diff against nebra main and pick any changes if required.
 3. Update your theme colors in [theme.ts](src/theme/theme.ts).
 The theme controls the look of the application.
 4. Add your Hotspot and Antenna data in the [makers](src/makers) folder.
 See the [Makers README](src/makers/README.md) for more detail.
 5. You will need to update your App Scheme for any deep linking.
 There are guides for both [iOS](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app) and [Android](https://developer.android.com/training/app-links/deep-linking).